zer0mem/cccapstone/README.md

     //how to gather advanced info is by example in debug-print function --> print_insn_detail (https://github.com/aquynh/capstone/blob/master/tests/test_x86.c)

-    //in future in capstone will be possible also filtering group of instructions (adn far more .. :) if (insn->Instructions(i).IsInInsGroup(x86_insn_group::X86_GRP_JUMP))
+    //in future in capstone will be possible also filtering group of instructions (and far more .. :) if (insn->Instructions(i).IsInInsGroup(x86_insn_group::X86_GRP_JUMP))
         printf("\nControl Flow change at : %p", insn->Instructions(i).address);